cchane4/TodoListApp/README.md

 ## Installing
 - Clone this repository to your local machine with `git clone http://github.com/cchane4/NYT-Scraper.git`.
+- Open `index.html` in a web browser and use interact with the ToDo List.

 ## Author
 - Chad Chaney - [cchane4](https://github.com/cchane4)